Sunak promises to act ‘as swiftly as possible’ as he is heckled at blood inquiry

 “The Government is committed and I am committed to acting as swiftly as possible,” he told the hearing in Westminster.

-But the audience groaned and one person said “you don’t listen” as he was scrutinised over the delay.
+But the audience groaned and one person said “you don’t listen” as he was cross-examined over the delay.

 One round of laughter came after he said “extensive” work across Government had been undertaken so it can act as quickly as possible, adding “that work continues at pace”.